 Very rare are the readers of comics who do not read books.
 Children and parents alike read novels, documentaries, or children’s albums as well as Comics.
 And that is understandable!
 They are not competing but complementary activities, with different uses and pleasures.
 Shorter and therefore more practical to read, comics can seem more accessible, and are one of the best ways to start reading, since the 1st comic is read on average at the age of 7!
 The images allow us to contextualize an action, an exchange, and a story … which is determining for learning, in addition to being works of art in their own right.

 4. The role of libraries.

-French libraries are known to accommodate a solid share of comics among their shelves, and this is reflected in the practices of readers, since one in two children who read comics borrows them (and one in four adults).
+French libraries are known to accommodate a solid share of comics on their shelves, and this is reflected in the practices of readers since one in two children who read comics borrows them (and one in four adults).

 5. An indisputable passion.

 91% of children “like” to read comics, and 49% “love” this activity.
 Among adults, this passion appeals to 74% of the population (with 27% of them declaring that they love comics).
 For the former as for the latter, this activity is even the 4th favorite leisure activity.